Skip to main content

 All four Gospels record the story of Jesus feeding a multitude with just five loaves and two fish.
 On the surface, it’s a miracle of provision.
-But in the language of Neville Goddard, it is a blueprint for spiritual abundance—the principle that the world responds not to what we lack, but to what we assume.
+But in the language of Neville Goddard, it is a pattern for imaginative abundance, the principle that the world responds not to what we lack, but to what we assume.

 This is not a story about physical bread.
 It is about the bread of consciousness—the feeding of the multitude within.